gnu-octave/packages/doc/development.md

   and hosted on
   [GitHub pages](https://pages.github.com/).

-- There is **no limitation** to host the generated static pages on an **arbitrary webserver**.
+- There is **no limitation** to host the generated static pages on any other **arbitrary webserver**.

 - Build the static websites with bundler/Jekyll